iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 By quantizing at training time and adding a commitment loss, it’s no longer just a clustering being fit on top of the embeddings.
 The model itself is trained to be good for quantization.

-{% include video.liquid path="assets/img/2026-04-27-neural-audio-codecs/vq_images_balanced_v2.mp4" class="img-fluid rounded z-depth-1 w-full max-w-72" controls=true muted=true autoplay=true %}
+{% include video.liquid path="assets/img/2026-04-27-neural-audio-codecs/vq_images_balanced_v2.mp4" class="img-fluid rounded z-depth-1 w-full max-w-72" controls=true muted=true autoplay=true loop=true %}
 <div class="caption">
   An autoencoder trained explicitly to be easy to quantize
 </div>